richardsheridan/magic-afm/README.rst

 Motivation
 ----------
-This package is companion software to our recent publication, "Vanishing Cantilever Calibration Error with Magic Ratio Atomic Force Microscopy" [MRAFM]_.
+This package is companion software to our recent publication, "Vanishing Cantilever Calibration Error with Magic Ratio Atomic Force Microscopy" [MRAFM]_, where we show that the ratio of cantilever deflection to tip indentation is an important dimensionless number controlling the amplification or suppression of sources of error, and that under common thermal calibration methods the sensitivity of modulus estimates to the spring constant error can be eliminated through choice of system parameters.

 We hoped to create a force curve analysis package that helps AFM users to calculate indentation ratios and modulus sensitivities for their force curve data in an intuitive and responsive package.
 By facilitating these sorts of calculations, we hope to improve the overall systematic error of reported modulus maps in the greater AFM nanomechanics community.